A Patient’s Votiva Review:

 Here’s what Mrs. Lucy reported:

 “I began experiencing issues after childbirth and I wasn’t expecting it.
 After the birth of my second child, it got worse and I thought I just had to live with it.
 After the birth of my 3rd child, I developed stress incontinence and had to be on high alert when I sneezed or coughed.
 In speaking with other women I am close to, a majority of my friends and family experience the same issue.
 When I brought up the issue to my ob-gyn, she said that most women live with this issue and simply won’t talk about it, and the only solution was surgery.
 So here I was, doing kegel exercises while going about my day… and saw very little improvement, considering the countless times I “worked out”.

 We called Mrs. Lucy in to try this device before bringing it into our practice.
 We had never heard of Votiva but I knew Dr. Cimikoski would never introduce anything into his practice that he doesn’t strongly believe in.
 After reviewing clinical studies and doing much-needed research, he was ready to have her try it.

 But before I tell you about her experience, let’s start with the basics…

 What is Votiva?

 Votiva FormaV is very gentle and no topical anesthetic is needed.
-It can address the following issues: Looseness, dryness, decreased sensation, stress urinary incontinence, sexual dysfunction, and constipation.
+It can address the following issues: Looseness, dryness, decreased sensation, stress urinary incontinence, sensual dysfunction, and constipation.
 The formal treatment also helps to shrink and remodel the external vaginal tissue for a more rejuvenated appearance.
 The formal process promotes new collagen and elastin in the areas treated, which also includes increased blood flow to improve sensation.
 Plus it stimulates tightening of the vaginal canal (a real bonus if you have passed a few babies through)!

 Votiva FractoraV is designed for remodeling the external vaginal area only.
 It requires a topical anesthetic and uses more aggressive radiofrequency technology to contract and tighten external vaginal tissue and correct labial hypertrophy.
 It may also be used to treat superficial issues such as texture and wrinkles.